segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 The `identify` method is how you link your users, and their actions, to a recognizable `userId` and `traits`.
 You can see [an `identify` example in the Quickstart guide](/docs/connections/sources/catalog/libraries/website/javascript/quickstart/#step-3-identify-users) or [find details on the identify method payload](/docs/connections/spec/identify/).

 > note ""
 > Segment recommends _against_ using `identify` for anonymous visitors to your site.
-Analytics.js automatically retrieves an `anonymousId` from localStorage or assigns one for new visitors, which is attached to all `page` and `track` events both before and after an `identify`.
+Analytics.js automatically retrieves an `anonymousId` from localStorage or assigns one for new visitors, and attaches it to all `page` and `track` events both before and after an `identify`.

 The Identify method follows the format below: